apostrophecms/random-words/README.md

 `random-words` generates random words for use as sample text.
 We use it to generate random blog posts when testing [Apostrophe](http://apostrophecms.org).

-Cryptographic-quality randomness is NOT the goal, as speed matters for generating sample text and security does not. `Math.random()` is used.
+Cryptographic-quality randomness is NOT the goal, as speed matters for generating sample text and security does not.
+As such, `Math.random()` is used in most cases.
+Alternatively, the [seedrandom](https://www.npmjs.com/package/seedrandom) package is used when the `seed` option is used.

 Installation: